arzwa/MultilocusIsland/docs/draft-hapdip2.md

 Barrier effects due to divergent local adaptation at many loci may play an important role in the evolution of reproductive isolation, and hence speciation [@barton2020; @nosil2012].
-The colonization of a new habitat by some species will often involve selection on polygenic traits and give rise to a subpopulation that exhibits some divergence from its ancestors [@barton2018].
+The colonization of a new habitat will often involve selection on polygenic traits and give rise to a subpopulation that exhibits some divergence from its ancestors [@barton2018].
-Conditional on the initial succesful establishment of such a divergent subpopulation through polygenic adaptation, whether or not speciation ensues depends on the migration rate and the extent to which local adaptation can be maintained in the face of maladaptive gene flow (if any), and to what extent the partial reproductive isolation deriving from local adaptation may promote further divergence and strengthen reproductive isolation, either through reinforcement, coupling with intrinsic incompatibilities, or the establishment of additional locally beneficial mutations [@barton2009; @bierne2011;
+Conditional on the initial succesful establishment of such a divergent subpopulation, whether or not speciation ensues depends on whether local adaptation can be maintained in the face of maladaptive gene flow (if any), and to what extent the partial reproductive isolation deriving from local adaptation may promote further divergence and strengthen reproductive isolation, either through reinforcement, coupling with intrinsic incompatibilities, or the establishment of additional locally beneficial mutations [@barton2009; @bierne2011; @butlin2018; @kulmuni2020].
-@butlin2018; @kulmuni2020].
 In this paper, we focus on the conditions under which polygenic local adaptation can be maintained in the face of maladaptive gene flow.

-Despite mounting evidence that local adaptation is indeed often polygenic in nature [@bomblies2022], little is known about the underlying genetic details:
+Despite mounting evidence that local adaptation is indeed often polygenic [@bomblies2022], little is known about the underlying genetic details:
 How many loci are involved?
 What are the typical effect sizes?
-Are locally beneficial alleles typically closely linked or are they spread all over the genome?
-How non-additive is local adaptation? *etc.* [e.g. @yeaman2011b;
+Are locally beneficial alleles typically closely linked or spread all over the genome?
+How non-additive is local adaptation? *etc.* [e.g. @yeaman2011b; @yeaman2015;
-@yeaman2015; @bomblies2022].
+@bomblies2022].
-Moreover, even if such details were known, it would remain unclear to what extent the genetic architecture of local adaptation affects the ability of a population to maintain reproductive isolation in the face of gene flow.
+Moreover, even if such details were known, a number of open questions remain as to how the genetic architecture of local adaptation affects the ability of a population to maintain reproductive isolation in the face of gene flow.
-For instance, it is not directly clear whether a heterogeneous architecture consisting of many loci of small effect and a couple large-effect loci would admit more adaptive differentiation in the face of gene flow than a homogeneous architecture with the same total selective effect.
+For instance, it is not directly obvious whether a heterogeneous architecture comprising both loci of small and large effect would admit more adaptive differentiation than a homogeneous architecture with the same average selective effect per locus.
 The closely related, and heavily debated, question of how much scope there is to infer the detailed genetic architecture underlying local adaptation from observed patterns of genomic differentiation, as for instance obtained through so-called 'genome scans', also remains largely unanswered.
-So far, most theoretical developments have assumed rather simple genetic architectures, dealing with biallelic loci of equal additive effect (ignoring dominance and epistasis) that are either unlinked or uniformly spread along a block of genome [@barton1983; @fraisse2021b; @sachdeva2022]; and statistical approaches for the inference of gene flow across the genome either make similarly crude assumptions [@aeschbacher2017], or ignore the genetic details of local adaptation altogether [@roux2013; @fraisse2021; @laetsch2022].
+So far, most theoretical models have assumed rather simple architectures, dealing with biallelic loci with additive and equal effects on fitness (ignoring dominance and epistasis), that are either unlinked or uniformly spread along a block of genome [@barton1983; @fraisse2021b; @sachdeva2022]; and statistical approaches for the inference of gene flow across the genome either make similarly crude assumptions [@aeschbacher2017], or ignore the genetic details of local adaptation altogether [@roux2013; @fraisse2021; @laetsch2022].

-In a recent paper, @sachdeva2022 showed that, when the loci under selection are unlinked, the effects of LD on equilibrium differentiation at any individual locus in a multilocus barrier can be well described by classical (deterministic or stochastic) single locus population genetic theory, provided that the migration rate $m$ is substituted by an *effective* migration rate $m_e$ which depends, essentially, only on the total trait divergence [@petry1983;
-@bengtsson1985; @barton1986; @kobayashi2008], and captures the effects of
-selection against the associated genetic background on gene flow at a focal locus.
+In a recent paper, @sachdeva2022 showed that, when the loci under selection are unlinked, the effects of LD on equilibrium differentiation at any individual locus in a multilocus barrier can be well described by classical (deterministic or stochastic) single locus population genetic theory, provided that the migration rate $m$ is substituted by an *effective* migration rate $m_e$ [@petry1983; @bengtsson1985; @barton1986; @kobayashi2008], which captures how gene flow at a focal locus is affected by selection against the associated genetic background.
 The effective migration rate for a neutral locus can furthermore serve as a quantitative measure of reproductive isolation (RI), i.e. $\RI = 1-m_e/m$ [@westram2022].
-In her paper, @sachdeva2022 conducted a detailed study of the effects of both drift and LD on swamping thresholds and neutral differentiation in the mainland-island and infinite-island models of population subdivision, assuming a haploid sexual life cycle and $L$ divergently selected loci of equal effect.
+In her paper, @sachdeva2022 conducted a detailed study of the effects of both drift and LD on swamping thresholds and neutral differentiation in the mainland-island and infinite-island models of population subdivision, assuming a haploid sexual life cycle and divergently selected loci of equal effect.
-The general theoretical framework outlined in @sachdeva2022 is however readily extended to deal with more complicated genetic architectures.
-In this paper, we derive an expression for the effective migration rate for a polygenic genetic architecture with arbitrary fitness and dominance effects across loci (referred to as a *heterogeneous* architecture or barrier) in a population with a haplodiplontic life cycle (which includes haplontic and diplontic life cycles as special cases).
+In this paper, we extend the theoretical framework outlined in @sachdeva2022, deriving an expression for the effective migration rate for a polygenic genetic architecture with arbitrary fitness and dominance effects across loci (referred to as a *heterogeneous* architecture or barrier) in a population with a haplodiplontic life cycle (which includes haplontic and diplontic life cycles as special cases).
-We use this $m_e$ to build an approximation for the marginal allele frequency distributions at migration-selection balance in a mainland-island model, and make use of these tools to investigate the effects of dominance and variation among fitness effects across loci on the maintenance of polygenic local adaptation and the genetic architecture of reproductive isolation.
+We use this $m_e$ to build an approximation for the marginal allele frequency distributions at migration-selection balance in a mainland-island model, and use these tools to investigate the effects of dominance and variation among fitness effects across loci on the maintenance of local adaptation and the architecture of reproductive isolation.

 # Model and Methods